Spirit55555/midnight-lyrics-bot/README.md

 # The Midnight Lyrics bot
-This bot will post lyrics from The Midnight songs on different social media platform.
+This bot will post song lyrics from [The Midnight](https://themidnightofficial.com/) on different social media platform.

-The following platforms are supported:
+The following platforms are currently supported:
 - Bluesky
 - Instagram
 - Threads

-Special thanks to [Carina](https://github.com/carina092) for the design of the images
+Special thanks to [Carina](https://github.com/carina092) for the design of the images.

 Based on [Julia](https://github.com/juliajungle)'s original Node.js version: https://github.com/juliajungle/midnight-lyrics